lexicalunit/spellbot/README.md

 ## 🎤 Feedback

 Thoughts and suggestions?
-Come join us on the [SpellTable Discord server][discord-invite]!
+Come join us on the [SpellBot Discord server][discord-invite]!
 Please also feel free to [directly report any bugs][issues] that you encounter.
 Or reach out to me on Twitter at [@SpellBotIO][follow].